Gold Coast Airport Curfew Factsheet

 Small (less than 34,000kgs) propeller-driven aircraft that meet international noise standards are also allowed to operate during the curfew.
 These aircraft provide regional transport connections and overnight freight.

 The Regulations allow four flights per week at Gold Coast Airport by freight aircraft with noise levels specified in the Regulations.
-To date no operators use these flights, due to the proximity of Brisbane Airport, which has no curfew and well established distribution facilities.

 Take-offs After Curfew